Gurmukhi: Pakistan

+After independence, some Pakistani Punjabi writers advocated for the usage of Gurmukhi to write the Punjabi language, such as P. D. Raphael, who believed it was more phonetically-accurate than Perso-Arabic script and that its use would maintain socio-cultural connections between Pakistani and Indian Punjabis.
+In response, Sardar Muhammad Khan in 1953 took an opposing view and advocated for the usage of Perso-Arabic, stating that the phonetic nature of Gurmukhi made it difficult to create a unified orthographic norm as people spell words by how they personally pronounce them, which leads to many spelling variations for words.
+Furthermore, Khan stated that by the nature of their larger population, the spellings of the uneducated would be dominant in such a Gurmukhi landscape.
+Khan argued that Gurmukhi lacked specific glyphs to represent the Persian and Arabic phonemes ع (Ain) [tˤ], ط (Ṭoe) [ʕ] and غ (Ghain) [ɣ̞].
+He also stated that using Perso-Arabic for Punjabi would be complimentary for Urdu, which is also written in Perso-Arabic and the official language of Pakistan.
+Later in 1956, Khan argued regarding the historical precedence of writing Punjabi in Perso-Arabic and that it pre-dates the usage of it for Urdu.

 Characters

 Letters

 The Gurmukhī alphabet contains thirty-five base letters (akkhară), traditionally arranged in seven rows of five letters each.
-The first three letters, or mātarā vāhakă ("vowel bearer"), are distinct because they form the basis for independent vowels and are not consonants, or vianjană, like the remaining letters are, and except for the second letter aiṛā (Note: This letter is also commonly referred to as āṛā.) are never used on their own; see for further details.
+The first three letters, or mātarā vāhakă ("vowel bearer"), are distinct because they form the basis for independent vowels and are not consonants, or vianjană, like the remaining letters are, and except for the second letter aiṛā (Note: This letter is also commonly referred to as āṛā are never used on their own; see for further details.)
 The pair of fricatives, or mūlă vargă ("base class"), share the row, which is followed by the next five sets of consonants, with the consonants in each row being homorganic, the rows arranged from the back (velars) to the front (labials) of the mouth, and the letters in the grid arranged by place and manner of articulation.
 The arrangement, or varṇămāllā, is completed with the antimă ṭollī, literally "ending group."
 The names of most of the consonants are based on their reduplicative phonetic values.
 The varṇămāllā is as follows: